koreader/android-luajit-launcher/README.md

 Have a look at the Android NDK's "native-plasma" sample activity to get an idea what it does - or rather, is theoretically able to do.
 While the sample from NDK implements everything in C, in our case, we create a LuaJIT instance and hand off control to it instead.
 LuaJIT then handles the main loop.
 In this programming model, we have a thread which presents us with a "main" entry point and allow us to follow our own program flow as long as we poll for and react to events.

 A good number of Android native API headers are readily presented via FFI already.
-I'll probably add more along the way.

-For now - and probably ever, since Mike Pall recommends strongly to do so - the compilation of LuaJIT is not integrated into the Android build framework and has to be run separately.

-A wrapper script for building LuaJIT is provided.
-It **relies on NDK r15c**

 Have a look at KOReader's [llapp_main.lua](https://github.com/koreader/koreader/blob/master/platform/android/llapp_main.lua) file.
 You can use it as a starting point for your own app.